Pyomo/pyomo/doc/OnlineDocs/README.md

 ---------------------

 The Pyomo online documentation went through a significant overhaul in 2024.
-If you need to go back and look at the old documetation, the following git hashes might be relevant:
+If you need to go back and look at the old documentation, the following git hashes might be relevant:

    - [23fb726ce](https://github.com/Pyomo/pyomo/commit/23fb726ce0e092412081bd70e8a0370af46f6d0f):